-By elevating 'green' demand through the BESA, the EU industry gains the necessary momentum to invest in and promote low-carbon transition solutions, thus enhancing its competitiveness in the ongoing 'green race'.
+By elevating 'green' demand through the BESA, the EU industry gains the necessary momentum to invest in and promote low-carbon transition solutions,

 Public procurement is a key tool in innovation policy.
 Not using it to its full potential to kick-start the transition would be a mistake in terms of aligning public policy with the European Union's climate objective.
 The EU is also an exception in its exclusion of local content criteria in public procurement; this departs from practices observed elsewhere, notably in China and the United States, where national companies benefit from preferential treatment in public procurement.
 This gap highlights the need for strategic recalibration to better align with sustainability imperatives while ensuring a level playing field for European businesses.